MargaretDuff/PMP-Project-2017/README.md

 The problem

 Antiparasitics are to parasites as antibiotics are to bacteria.
 Growing resistance and restrictions on drug levels for food producing animals forces farmers to be much more selective with treatment.
 Traditional detection is done in a labrequiring an experienced technician or parasitologist.
-Thenew ioLight portable microscope has a 1 micro meter field of viewand could enable this to be done in the field.
-This projectaims to produce an efficient automated image analysis solution, running on the microscope, to analyse the images and count eggs.
+The new ioLight portable microscope has a 1 micro meter field of view and could enable this to be done in the field.
+This project aims to produce an efficient automated image analysis solution, running on the microscope, to analyse the images and count eggs.